Handbooks » Elementary Handbook

 Visitors

 Parents are welcome to visit the school and classrooms.
-All persons entering the school are asked to please check in at the office.
+All persons entering the school are required to check in at the office.

 Parents wishing to visit the classroom should call the elementary school office to make arrangements.
 Parents wishing to have a conference or having specific questions should call the school and the teacher will return your call as soon as he/she is free.
 The school encourages close communication between the home and school.